 Seattle Times NFL mock draft: Will Jacob Eason go in the first round?
 Who will the Seahawks pick?
-Times staffers make their calls

 Stone’s pick: WR Jerry Jeudy, Alabama.

-Comment: Talk about giving weapons to Kyler Murray – the Cardinals have already added DeAndre Hopkins to a mix that also includes the No. 2 receiver in NFL history, Larry Fitzgerald.
+Comment: Talk about giving weapons to Kyler Murray: The Cardinals have already added DeAndre Hopkins to a mix that also includes the No. 2 receiver in NFL history, Larry Fitzgerald.
 But you can’t have too many explosive targets, and Jeudy is as explosive as they come.
 Also, Fitzgerald turns 37 in August.

 Condotta’s pick: DB/LB Isaiah Simmons, Clemson.